Saturday, March 14, 2020

 Living with Jesus eyes is the only way to live at all.
 Anything else is a waste of time.

 So put first things first.
 Above all, know God, not as a precept or a theory, but personally, as a constant companion that you want to be with.
 Then, simply go where he goes, do what he does, and say what he says.
 Live with life revolving around Jesus.
 If we don’t put the most important thing first, in the end, we’ll have nothing.
-That would be the vanity of all vanities.
+And that would be the vanity of all vanities.

 What went before...